inlab-geo/pyfm2d/readme.md

 This repository contains ctypes based Python wrappers for the program `fm2dss.F90` by Nick Rawlinson for 2D ray tracing and wavefront tracking using the Fast Marching method in a 2D seismic velocity or slowness model.
-The python version containts extentions for parallelism and a Cartesian mode with spatial inputs in kms (x,y) or (x,z).
+The python version has extentions for parallelism and a Cartesian mode with spatial inputs in kms (x,y) or (x,z).
 The default is spherical mode with inputs in degrees (lat, long).

 ## Installation